-As more and more students go to colleges to acquire job skills in the global marketplace, schools are also increasingly using TOEIC scores to evaluate student proficiency in English.
+As more and more students go to colleges to acquire job skills in the global marketplace, schools are also increasingly using TOEIC test scores to evaluate student proficiency in English.

-The TOEIC Programme and its local ETS Preferred Associates have a particular obligation to inform users of the appropriate uses of TOEIC scores and to identify and try to rectify instances of misuse.
+The TOEIC Programme and its local ETS Preferred Network offices have a particular obligation to inform users of the appropriate uses of TOEIC test scores and to identify and try to rectify instances of misuse.

-To this end, the following policies and guidelines are available to all TOEIC test takers, institutions, and organisations that are recipients of TOEIC scores.
+To this end, the following policies and guidelines are available to all TOEIC test takers, institutions, and organisations that are recipients of TOEIC test scores.